Ian Paisley: 2000s: compromise and power

 On 8 May 2007 power was devolved, the Assembly met, and Paisley and Sinn Féin's Martin McGuinness were elected First Minister and Deputy First Minister of Northern Ireland.

 Speaking at Stormont to an invited international audience he said, "Today at long last we are starting upon the road—I emphasise starting—which I believe will take us to lasting peace in our province."
 Paisley and McGuinness subsequently established a good working relationship and were dubbed the "Chuckle Brothers" by the Northern Irish media.
 In September 2007, he confirmed that he would contest North Antrim at the 2010 general election as well as serving the full four years as First Minister, stating "I might as well make hay while the sun shines."

 In 2007 Paisley was named as "Opposition Parliamentarian of the Year" in The House Magazine Parliamentary Awards and by The Spectator as "Marathon Man of the Year."
 Following his January 2008 retirement as leader of the Free Presbyterian Church and pressure from party insiders, on 4 March 2008, Paisley announced that he would stand down as DUP leader and First Minister of Northern Ireland in May 2008.
 On 17 April Peter Robinson was elected unopposed as leader of the DUP and succeeded Paisley as first minister at a special sitting of the assembly on 5 June 2008.
 On 2 March 2010 it was announced that Paisley would step down as a Member of Parliament at that year's general election.
-His son Ian Paisley Jr. was elected to succeed him in the seat at the general election on 6 May 2010.
+His son Ian Paisley Jr was elected to succeed him in the seat at the general election on 6 May 2010.

 On 18 June 2010 Paisley was created a life peer as Baron Bannside, of North Antrim in the County of Antrim, and he was introduced in the House of Lords on 5 July 2010.
-Bannside was the Northern Ireland Parliament constituency Paisley had won in 1970; he opted not to take the title "Lord Paisley" as his wife was already in the House as Baroness Paisley and he said that it would have implied she was "sitting not in her own right but as my wife".
+Bannside was the Northern Ireland Parliament constituency Paisley had won in 1970; he opted not to take a title based on his surname as his wife was already in the House as Baroness Paisley of St George's and he said that it would have implied she was "sitting not in her own right but as my wife".